Mapping Coevolution

 Definition

-Mapping Coevolution is a qualitative method developed and applied by Yuen Yuen Ang for tracing and modeling endogenous (bicausal) processes of mutual change between two or more domains—such as markets and institutions—over time.
-Adapted from Johann Peter Murmann’s work on coevolution in the business sector, Ang’s method specifies the steps for collecting qualitative and historical data, identifying reciprocal feedbacks, and sequencing them to systematically trace the causal logic of Coevolutionary Development.
+Mapping Coevolution is a qualitative method developed and applied by Yuen Yuen Ang in 2016 for tracing and modeling endogenous (bicausal) processes of mutual change between two or more domains—such as markets and institutions—over time.
+Adapted from Johann Murmann’s work on coevolution in the business sector, Ang’s method specifies the steps for collecting qualitative and historical data, identifying reciprocal feedbacks, and sequencing them to systematically trace the causal logic of Coevolutionary Development.

 Sources